tari-project/tari-javascript-sdk/docs/api-reference.md

 deposits.initialize(): void
 ```

 **Note:** Must be called after construction before using any other methods.
+This method is idempotent - safe to call multiple times.

 ##### teardown()
 Cleans up all event listeners and resources.